ePages-de/epages-docs/_posts/2016/2016-09-08-kubernetes-preparing-nodes.md

 root@kubernetes:/tmp$ rm -f flannel-0.5.5-linux-amd64.tar.gz
 {% endhighlight %}

-## Docker engine
+### Docker engine

 As you can see in _/etc/systemd/system/flanneld.service_ the script _mk-docker-opts.sh_ creates environment variables with the file _/run/flanneld/docker_opts.env_.
 These variables are used by the Docker daemon.
 We use the [drop-in feature](https://www.freedesktop.org/software/systemd/man/systemd.unit.html) of *Systemd*.
 So there is no need to change the standard service definition of Docker.
-The [Installation of the Docker engine](https://docs.docker.com/engine/installation/linux/debian/) is done in the standard way.
+The [installation of the Docker engine](https://docs.docker.com/engine/installation/linux/debian/) is done in the standard way.

 {% highlight bash %}
 root@kubernetes:~$ apt-get purge lxc-docker*